 Cyrus went on to conqueror Lydia, ending Gygyes' dynasty.
 At that point you could argue he fully became a successor of Gyges.

 Making a Reubanite prince an ancestor of Charlemagne would be interesting to Britam supporters, since they like to make France Reuben.
 France having it's own River Arnon is an interesting coincidence.
-And it's also interesting here how both Eugene Sue in Les Mysteries du People and Paul Feval in Anne of the Isles (Translated into English by Brian Stableford published by BlackCoatPress) construct fictional narratives with a mythical patriarch of clans of Pre-Christian and Pre-Roman Gallic (specifically Bretan) France named Joel.
+And it's also interesting here how both Eugene Sue in Les Mysteries du People and Paul Feval in Anne of the Isles (Translated into English by Brian Stableford published by BlackCoatPress) construct fictional narratives with a mythical patriarch of a clan of Pre-Christian and Pre-Roman Gallic (specifically Bretan) France named Joel.

 But as interesting as that all is, I think the Gog(s) of Ezekiel and Revelation will be attacking from Turkey or Northern Iraq.

 Update: More on Lydia

 The city of Sardis wasn't always called that it seems.
 Homer called it Hyde, and I agree with the theory that Homer was contemporary with Gyges.
-The first surviving reference to it being called Sardis is in the 470s BC.
+The oldest surviving reference to it being called Sardis is in the 470s BC.

 I've talked on my Revised Chronology Blog about the Sherden/Shardana of the Seas Peoples being linked to both Sardis and Sardinia and possibly descending from the Sardite clan, descendants of Sered of the Tribe of Zebulun in Numbers 26:26.

 In Gyges time however the Sherden were not yet native to Sardis, but were among the foreign mercenaries he was using and also recommended to Psamtick I of Egypt (Seti I in my chronology).
 The son of a Reubanite prince using members of other Tribes as mercenaries would certainly be interesting.

-The Hebrew spelling of Gog in Gimel-Vav-Gimel, and Magog is Mem-Gimel-Vav-Gimel.
+The Hebrew spelling of Gog is Gimel-Vav-Gimel, and Magog is Mem-Gimel-Vav-Gimel.
 But the vav like yot was sometimes used like a vowel in the Masoretic text, so some people theorize for words like this the vav might not have been used originally.
 This factors into two theories about the etymology of Gog and Magog.